rozek/hyperscript-examples/README.md

 ### Fetch ###

 * [Events sent during "fetch"](https://svelte.dev/repl/a310ee9b34a646f1b966abe3d76dcd80) - shows any events sent during a "fetch" operation in chronological order (open the browser's developer tools in order to inspect the contens of every event)
 * [accessing "keyvalue.immanuel.co"](https://svelte.dev/repl/505039fd942f4ecdb362d84202988b66) - "keyvalue.immanuel.co" is an extremely simple free online key-value store.
-This example shows how create a new store and set/get values from it
+This example shows how to create a new store and set/get values from it

 ### MD5 Hash Computation ###